Linear programming on the Stiefel manifold: Conclusion

 \section{Conclusion}

-We have introduced a new optimization model \eqref{eq:LP_s} by adding $k$ linear constraints in the classical linear optimization on Stiefel manifold $St_{n,p}$.
+We have introduced a new optimization model \eqref{eq:LP_s} by adding $k$ linear constraints to the linear optimization on the Stiefel manifold $St_{n,p}$.
 We provided some applications of \eqref{eq:LP_s}, from which we showed that \eqref{eq:LP_s} is NP-hard in general.
-Regrading \eqref{eq:LP_s} as a nonconvex quadratic matrix programming and following Shapiro-Barvinok-Pataki theorem, one can verify that \eqref{eq:LP_s} admits an exact SDP relaxation when $p(p+1)/2\le n-k$.
-Our analysis showed that this sufficient condition can be greatly strengthened to be $p \le n-k$, which includes the extreme case $n-p=0=k$.
-It should be noted that the hidden convexity does not mean any local minimizer of \eqref{eq:LP_s} is globally optimal.
-Regarding (ELS) as a smooth nonlinear programming problem, we showed that, at a local minimizer satisfying LICQ, the standard first- and second-order necessary optimality conditions are sufficient for the global optimality when $p+1\le n-k$.
+Moreover, \eqref{eq:LP_s} also serves as the key subproblem in extended algorithms to solve constrained optimization problems with an additional Stiefel manifold constraint.
+Following the slightly extended Shapiro-Barvinok-Pataki theorem, we verified that \eqref{eq:LP_s} admits an exact SDP relaxation when $p(p+1)/2\le n-k$.
+Our analysis showed that this sufficient condition can be greatly strengthened to $p \le n-k$, which includes the classical case $p\le n$ and $k=0$.
+The hidden convexity, particularly in the case of $p-1=n-k$, remains unknown.
+It should be noted that hidden convexity does not mean that any local minimizer of \eqref{eq:LP_s} is globally optimal.
+Regarding \eqref{eq:LP_s} as a smooth NLP problem, we showed that, at a feasible point satisfying LICQ, the standard first- and second-order necessary optimality conditions are sufficient for the global optimality when $p+1\le n-k$.
 When and only when LICQ holds at all feasible points of \eqref{eq:LP_s} is unknown.
 Another theoretical question is when and only when the intersection of a hyperplane and $St_{n,p}$ remains a manifold.